li-jin-1998/LabelmeToMaskApp/README.md

 4. **User Interface:** Offers an intuitive GUI with progress bars, runtime indicators, and error handling for smooth operation.

-5. **Configuration Persistence:** Saves user preferences such as default directories, window size, and position using a JSON configuration file.

 **Technologies Used:**
-- **Python:** Core language for application logic and backend processing.
 - **PyQt5:** GUI framework for creating the interactive user interface.
 - **OpenCV (cv2):** Image processing library for handling image and mask generation.
-- **NumPy:** Used for efficient numerical operations on arrays, especially in image manipulation.
 - **PyInstaller:** Tool used for packaging the application into a single executable file (.exe) for easy distribution.

 **PyInstaller Installation Guide:**